Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 Rubella-susceptible adults should receive one dose of MMR vaccine.

 Re-immunization with rubella-containing vaccine after documented receipt of one dose of rubella-containing vaccine is not necessary.
-However, if a booster dose is given, it is not harmful and may benefit individuals who do not respond to primary immunization.
+However, if a booster dose is given, it is not harmful and may benefit individuals who did not respond to primary immunization.

 Serologic testing is not routinely recommended before or after receiving rubella-containing vaccine.